-Cleaning and sanitizing is a crucial prerequisite program for food safety in any school nutrition program.
-School nutrition employees who follow proper cleaning and sanitizing practices reduce the risk of cross-contamination, which can lead to foodborne illness, and cross-contact, which can contribute to an allergic reaction.
+Cleaning and sanitizing are a crucial prerequisite for food safety in any child nutrition program.
+Child nutrition employees who follow proper cleaning and sanitizing practices reduce the risk of cross-contamination, which can lead to foodborne illness, and cross-contact, which can contribute to an allergic reaction.